-The Music Department curriculum is firmly rooted in the traditions of classical music and jazz, and is comprised of high-level private study, academic music courses, chamber ensembles, jazz ensembles and performances, as well as master classes with world-renowned artists.
+The Music Department curriculum is firmly rooted in the traditions of classical music and jazz, and is comprised of high-level private study, academic music courses, chamber and jazz ensembles, music composition, and performances.

 Private Lessons: The focus of the music department curriculum is private instruction with Academy Faculty.
 Each student has two weekly 45-minute private lessons on his or her principal instrument in both classical and jazz instruction.
 These prepare students for performances, competitions, juries, a senior recital, and ultimately, college auditions.

 Studio: Studio is another central aspect of the department.
 Students perform repertoire from private lessons & ensembles in Studio, and are given feedback from Academy Faculty.